akatie/simpleknowledgeservice/mongodb/README.md

-Use MongoDB as a repository for medical knowledge
+Use MongoDB for a simple medical knowledge service